Vishal7202/ai-resume-screening-platform/README.md

 The platform helps recruiters and hiring teams quickly identify the most relevant candidates, reduce manual screening effort, and streamline the hiring process.
 =======
-The platform helps recruiters and hiring teams quickly identify the most relevant candidates, reduce manual screening effort, and streamline the hiring workflow.

 ---

 ## Live Demo